 - Put articles stained with blood in a separate plastic bag before disposing into household garbage – for example, bandages, tissues, tampons, razors, dental floss.

-- Tell your health care provider, dentist and anyone else who might come in contact with your blood, such as those who do tattoos, body-piercing, electrolysis, or acupuncture, that you are infected with HCV.
-This will allow them to take precautions to help prevent spreading HCV to themselves and others.
+- Tell your health care provider, dentist and anyone else who might come in contact with your blood, such as those who do tattoos, body-piercing, electrolysis, or acupuncture, that you are living with HCV.
+This will allow them to take precautions to help prevent virus transmission.

 - Advise anyone whose blood has direct contact with your blood to visit a local public health unit or their health care provider.

 Breastfeeding is not considered to be a risk for the spread of HCV.
-However, infected nursing mothers whose nipples are bleeding or cracked should consider refraining from breastfeeding until after they have healed since the virus could be spread through blood.
+However, if a breastfeeding mother living with HCV has cracked or bleeding nipples (and/or surrounding areola), she should express and discard her breast milk until after they have healed since the virus could be spread through blood.

 Is there treatment or vaccine for hepatitis C?

-At this time, there is no vaccine to prevent HCV infection; however, there are effective treatments.
-If you are infected, you should discuss these options with a health care provider.
+At this time, there is no vaccine to prevent HCV infection; however, there are very effective and highly curative treatments for people living with chronic HCV infection.
+If you have HCV, you should discuss these options with a health care provider.

-Whether you start treatment or not, you should see your health care provider regularly and have your blood tested to determine how your liver is functioning.
+Whether you start treatment or not, you should see your health care provider regularly to assess your liver and overall health.
 You may be referred to a specialist for further testing and assessment.
-Some people with hepatitis C are eligible for treatment, which may cure the viral infection.
-Some people with severe liver damage from hepatitis C will need a liver transplant.
+Some B.C. residents living with HCV who have evidence of liver damage are eligible for treatment to cure their infection.
+Treatment of eligible individuals is publicly funded through B.C.
+PharmaCare.
+Some people with severe liver damage from HCV may require a liver transplant.